parm23/ERC20bounty/README.md

 4. Accounting for various inputs
 5. Checking validity of hash some same input

-### ERC-721 Test: These tests were created to tese the following:
+### ERC-721 Test: These tests were created to test the following:

 1. Can I deploy and mint a unique ERC721 token?
 2. Ability to uniquely create multiple tokens